 The better quality foods lead to less puppy smells at both ends, and smaller firmer poohs.
 Follow the feed guide on food packet; be careful not to over-feed as it can cause diarrhoea.

 It is advised to use premium quality foods which are a completely balanced food including calcium, minerals, vitamins, etc. for growing puppies.
-The better quality foods also lead to less puppy smells at both ends, and smaller firmer pooh.
-Here at OffTheEdge Groodles, the puppies and dogs have access to Kibbles all day long.
+The better quality foods also lead to less puppy smells at both ends, and smaller firmer poohs.
+Here at OffTheEdge labradoodles, the puppies and mums have access to Kibbles all day long.
 They eat when they want/need to, this way they don’t binge.

 We usually make sure they have no food after 5-6pm so as to have clean nights.
-They also get a raw bone every other day or so.
+They also get a big raw bone every other day or so.
+(NOT chicken bones).

 It’s no secret that most dogs love food.
 While giving in to those hopeful eyes and sharing food from your plate may seem tempting, it is important to remember that there are some human foods that need to be avoided at all times.
 The foods listed below are highly toxic to canines and even small doses can make your dog very sick or in some cases can be fatal.
 If you do keep these foods in the house be sure to store them well away from curious noses and remind guests (particularly children) to always ask before feeding anything to your pet.
 If you suspect your dog has consumed any of the foods listed below please seek veterinary assistance immediately.